 Bluetooth v4.0 is the specification name and number and Bluetooth low energy is the hallmark feature allowing for extremely low energy devices, those that run on button-cell batteries for years, to utilize Bluetooth wireless technology.
 It's this feature that has opened the floodgates for development of Bluetooth devices, and Bluetooth Smart devices in particular.
-A product bearing the Bluetooth Smart and Bluetooth Smart Ready logos must include Bluetooth v4.0, but must also meet additional criteria.
+A product bearing the Bluetooth Smart and Bluetooth Smart Ready logos must include Bluetooth v4.0 (or higher), but must also meet additional criteria.
 For more information, see

 How to use the Bluetooth Smart Marks .